rust-lang/nomicon/src/subtyping.md

 }
 ```

-In a conservative implementation of lifetimes, since `hello` and `world` have differing lifetimes,
+In a conservative implementation of lifetimes, since `hello` and `world` have different lifetimes,
 we might see the following error:

 ```text